October 2025 No Kings protests: Georgia

 More than 30 events were planned in Georgia, including in Albany, Athens, Atlanta, Augusta, Brunswick, Carrollton, Cartersville, Columbus, Dalton, Fayetteville, Gainesville, Greensboro, Griffin, Hiram, Marietta, Newnan, Rincon, Savannah, Smyrna, Statesboro, Suwanee, Waycross, and Woodstock.
-Over 10,00 people met at the Atlanta Civic Center before a march started there.
+Over 10,000 people met at the Atlanta Civic Center before a march started there.
 Senator Raphael Warnock spoke at the Atlanta rally, and over 35,000 protested in the city.

-Hawaii
+Hawaiʻi

-In Hawaii the protests were called the "No Dictators" movement instead of "No Kings" out of respect for Hawaii's Aliʻi.
+In Hawaiʻi the protests were called the "No Dictators" movement instead of "No Kings" out of respect for the aliʻi of the Hawaiian Kingdom.
 Events were planned on the islands of Oʻahu, Maui, Molokaʻi, Kauaʻi, and Hawaiʻi.